ngen-brett/gitlab-ce/doc/development/database_review.md

     (eg indexes, columns), you can use a [one-off instance from the restore pipeline](https://ops.gitlab.net/gitlab-com/gl-infra/gitlab-restore/postgres-gprd)
     in order to establish a proper testing environment.
+- When updating records on a table:
+    - It's recommended to do it in a background migration, but if a single `update` is below than `1s` the query can be placed directly in a regular migration  (inside `db/migrate`).